mmingoia/HTML_MN_Group_Project/README.md

 -United States Elections Project

+-Voter Turnout Data

 ## Communication Protocols:
 We as a group will communicate though our Slack Channel, during class and after class hours.
 During our time we will discuss the outline, tasks for each member, and assistance as needed to complete the segment on time.

 ![Vote Turnout](https://github.com/mmingoia/HTML_MN_Group_Project/blob/main/Images/download.png).  ![Vote Turnout](https://github.com/mmingoia/HTML_MN_Group_Project/blob/main/Images/download.jpg). ![Vote Turnout](https://github.com/mmingoia/HTML_MN_Group_Project/blob/main/Images/download-1.jpg)

+## Description of the Data exploration:

+Data was formated from various sources to load into PostgreSQL (Hosted on Amazon RDS)

+Data Tables Created in the Database
+  - Turnout Data
+  - Competitiveness Data - Absolute Margin of Victory in each state for each election
+  - Voting laws Data
+  - Demographic Data - State by State demographic estimates for each election
+  - Reasons for Not Voting Data - Used in dashboard to show national summary of reasons for not voting
+  - Turnout Analysis Data
+      Created from 25 Potential Features from Other Tables Joined based on “Year-State”
+      Table consists of date from the 6 US elections from 2008-2018 (3 Presidential and 3 Midterms)

+## Result of Analysis

+We were able to determine top 5 factors for voter turnout:
+1. Midterm vs. Presidential
+2. Registration
+3. Percentage of African American voters
+4. Percentage of White Voters
+5. Percentage of non-voters due to registration problem